open-data/opengov/docs/drupal9testing.md

   </ol>

   <ol>
-    Checking Revision History for a Dataset Suggestion and reverting to another instance
+    <b>Check the Revision History for a Dataset Suggestion and revert to another instance</b>
     <ol>
       <ul>
       <li>